luketudge/spoonerize/README.md

 ## Alternatives

 The [spooner](https://github.com/danmaps/spooner) package by Vanny McDey already does a good job of incorporating phonetics into single word-pair spoonerisms.
 Which is pretty cool.
-The *spoonerize* package won't reinvent this, but should focus instead on scaling up purely 'letter-transposition' spoonerisms to big texts.
+The *spoonerize* package won't reinvent this, and will stick to purely 'letter-transposition' spoonerisms (at least for the moment).

 ## Install